 The first of many opportunities for public feedback is an online survey that asks residents to share their priorities for the bond.
 Georgetown residents can take the survey between July 15 and Aug.
-15. The survey is available online and in the lobbies of City facilities, in English and in Spanish.
+15. :Note: the survey was available online and in the lobbies of City facilities, in English and in Spanish but they are all close now.
 Public engagement during this phase will be limited due to COVID-19 concerns.
 The committee will use this feedback to inform its decisions about which projects to prioritize and put forward for the bond.
 Once the committee has a proposed list of projects, the City will again ask for public input.

 For more information about the bond process, visit bonds.georgetown.org.